-Much of the content found in the Living Atlas is available publicly, with no restrictions.
-Other content is not publicly available by default, and falls into two categories:
+Much of the content found in the Living Atlas is public and ready-to-use in maps, scenes, and apps with no restrictions or authentication required.
+However, some content is not publicly available and falls into two categories:

 Subscriber content is the collection of layers published by Esri that requires an organizational subscription account to access.
 These are layers such as Landsat 8 imagery, NAIP imagery, landscape analysis layers, and historical maps.
 Subscriber content is provided as part of your organizational subscription and does not consume any credits.

 Premium content is a type of subscriber content.
 It’s the collection of layers published by Esri that requires an organizational account to access, and also consumes credits.
 These are layers such as demographic and lifestyle layers.

 The sections below describe how you can identify both types of subscriber content and how to use them in public maps, scenes, and apps.
 Use these links to jump to a section of interest.

 - Use subscriber content in ArcGIS Instant Apps

 - Use subscriber content in Configurable App Templates

 - Use subscriber content in ArcGIS Experience Builder

 - Use subscriber content in ArcGIS Web AppBuilder

 Unique badges identify subscriber and premium subscriber content.
 These badges appear whenever items are displayed.